MicrosoftDocs/sdk-api/sdk-api-src/content/winfax/ns-winfax-_fax_job_entryw.md

 There is no line available to send the fax.
 The fax server will send the transmission when a line is available.

-##### - QueueStatus.JS_PAUSED

-The fax server paused the fax job.

-##### - QueueStatus.JS_PENDING
+##### - QueueStatus.JS_RETRYING

-The fax job is in the queue and pending service.
+The fax job failed.
+The fax server will attempt to retransmit the fax after a specified interval.
+For more information about global configuration settings, such as retransmission intervals, see <a href="https://msdn.microsoft.com/94b09265-a53c-47a2-8b24-bccb662b21c6">FAX_CONFIGURATION</a>.

 ##### - QueueStatus.JS_RETRIES_EXCEEDED

 The fax server exceeded the maximum number of retransmission attempts allowed.
 The fax will not be sent.
-For more information about global configuration settings, such as the maximum number of retransmission attempts, see <a href="https://msdn.microsoft.com/en-us/library/ms690874(v=VS.85).aspx">FAX_CONFIGURATION</a>.
+For more information about global configuration settings, such as the maximum number of retransmission attempts, see <a href="https://msdn.microsoft.com/94b09265-a53c-47a2-8b24-bccb662b21c6">FAX_CONFIGURATION</a>.

-##### - QueueStatus.JS_RETRYING

-The fax job failed.
-The fax server will attempt to retransmit the fax after a specified interval.
-For more information about global configuration settings, such as retransmission intervals, see <a href="https://msdn.microsoft.com/en-us/library/ms690874(v=VS.85).aspx">FAX_CONFIGURATION</a>.

-##### - ScheduleAction.JSA_DISCOUNT_PERIOD

-Send the fax during the discount rate period.
-Call the <a href="https://msdn.microsoft.com/en-us/library/ms692282(v=VS.85).aspx">FaxGetConfiguration</a> function to retrieve the discount period for the fax server.

-##### - ScheduleAction.JSA_NOW

-Send the fax as soon as a device is available.

-##### - ScheduleAction.JSA_SPECIFIC_TIME

-Send the fax at the time specified by the <b>ScheduleTime</b> member.

-##### - Status.FPS_ABORTING
+##### - Status.FPS_DIALING

-The device is aborting a fax job.
+The device is dialing a fax number.

-##### - Status.FPS_ANSWERED

-The device answered a new call.

-##### - Status.FPS_AVAILABLE

-The device is available.

-##### - Status.FPS_BAD_ADDRESS
+##### - Status.FPS_SENDING

-The device dialed an invalid fax number.
+The device is sending a fax document.

-##### - Status.FPS_BUSY
+##### - Status.FPS_RECEIVING

-The device encountered a busy signal.
+The device is receiving a fax document.

-##### - Status.FPS_CALL_BLACKLISTED

-The device could not complete a call because the telephone number was blocked or reserved; emergency numbers such as 911 are blocked.

-##### - Status.FPS_CALL_DELAYED

-The device delayed a fax call because the sending device received a busy signal multiple times.
-The device cannot retry the call because dialing restrictions exist.
-(Some countries/regions restrict the number of retry attempts when a number is busy.)

 ##### - Status.FPS_COMPLETED